aces/Loris/README.md

 ## Create an Issue
 Please don't hesitate to create an issue if you're stuck with something.
-Please include details such as the version of LORIS you're using as well as information about your OS, PHP and Apache versions, etc.
+Please include details such as the version of LORIS you're using as well as information such as the OS you're using, your PHP and Apache versions, etc.

 ## Community
 Please feel free to subscribe to the [LORIS Developers mailing list](http://www.bic.mni.mcgill.ca/mailman/listinfo/loris-dev) to ask any LORIS-related questions.